bordoley/bordoley.github.io/Resume.md

 Email: bordoley@gmail.com
 Website: https://github.com/bordoley/

 A passionate software engineer with 14 years of industry experience, specializing in fullstack development.
-I excel at technical leadership and mentorship, instilling software excellence in teams, helping them to develop beautiful software systems.
-Looking for a position that empowers me to apply my passion for the art of writing software to deliver a product that changes people's lives.
+I excel at technical leadership and mentorship, instilling excellence in teams, helping them to develop beautiful software.
+Looking for a position that empowers me to apply my passion for the art of writing software to deliver products that change people's lives.

 ## Experience
 *April, 2015 - Present* : **Facebook, Software Engineer** (Solutions Engineering)